 From ancient roots to modernity Hapkido is one of the few true forms of self-defence practical and relevant for today.

-Hapkido – the true history of Hapkido can never really be established.
-This history has been re-written by people so many times over the years for political and commercial gain that the truth has been blurred, if not lost, to us.
-While it is natural to try and understand the roots of one’s martial arts training, what is important is commitment to and perseverance in training, to develop good self-defence technique and good personal values.
+Hapkido – A precise history of Hapkido can never really be established.
+While it is natural to seek to understand the roots of one’s martial art, what is important is commitment to and perseverance in training, to develop good self-defence technique and good personal values.

-Despite different claims in books and on the Internet one should understand that the art of Hapkido was not created or invented by a single individual.
+Despite various claims, one should understand that the art of Hapkido was not created or invented by a single individual.
 It is impossible for one person to invent an art so vast and complex.
-Suffice to say that Hapkido techniques have evolved as part of the history of the Korean nation over many centuries.
+Suffice to say that Hapkido techniques have evolved as part of the history of the Korean people over many centuries.
 The evolution of the techniques can be traced back as far as 3 A.D. when Korea was divided into three kingdoms called: Koguryu, Paekche and Silla.
-Martial arts technique was developed and practised during this time, primarily for the protection of the royal family and other nobility.
+Martial arts were developed and practised during this time, primarily for the protection of the royalty/nobles and were also practised by Buddhist monks.

 Since then Hapkido has become very popular.
-In some cases it has divided into off-shoots with different names, some of these are Tukong Moosul, Hwarangdo, Hanmudo, Kuksulwon and Hwarang Moosul just to name a few.
-Another great contributor to Hapkido was Grand Master Myung Jae-nam (pictured left) adding more pieces to Hapkido especially the dynamic circular motion of ‘hankido’.
-[Melbourne Hapkido Academy practices many of Kuksanim Myung’s techniques].
-Today Hapkido is being rejuvenated by several great Hapkido organisations such as: Korea Moo Moo Kwan Hapkido Association (see below); The Korea Hapkido Federation; and International Hapkido Association plus a few others around the world.
+In some cases it has divided into derivatives with different names, such as Tukong Moosul, Hwarangdo, Hanmudo, Kuksulwon and Hwarang Moosul just to name a few.
+Highly respected Grand Master Myung Jae-nam (pictured left) refined a system of Hapkido with dynamic circular motion, called ‘Hankido’.

 So what is Hapkido?